CondensedMilk7/canpress/README.md

   - Make it accessable from the preview template
   - Build it from markdown using this very library (custom little build-doc script)
   - Write tests that makes sure modified documentations in markdown have been built
-- Documentation on library usage
-- Make it possible to link external HTML and CSS to templates (path resolution problem)
 - Fix occasional infinite refresh loop on live server.
 - Use configuration JSON file.